Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Prior Work

 \section{Prior Work}

-There are a lot of well-studied problems on leaves in computer graphics.
-For example, a shape and appearance model~\cite{Quan2006} of leaves is proposed to render photo-realistic images of plants.
-A data-driven leaf synthesis approach~\cite{bradley2013image} is proposed to produce realistic reconstructions of dense foliage.
-However, these models may not be applied to fluorescence images due to the lack of leaf appearance information.

-Computer vision has prior work on tasks such as leaf segmentation~\cite{chene2012use,teng2009leaf}, alignment~\cite{cerutti2013understanding,yin2014a}, tracking~\cite{Vylder2011, yin2014b}, and identification~\cite{Mouine2012, kumar2012leafsnap, cerutti2013model}.
-However, most of prior work focuses on only one or two of these tasks.
-In contrast, our method addresses leaf segmentation, alignment, and tracking simultaneously.
+Plant image analysis has been studied in computer graphics~\cite{quan2006image, bradley2013image, li2013analyzing} and computer vision~\cite{chene2012use,teng2009leaf}.
+For example, a leaf shape and appearance model is proposed to render photo-realistic images of a plant~\cite{quan2006image}.
+A data-driven leaf synthesis approach is developed to produce realistic reconstructions of dense foliage~\cite{bradley2013image}.
+These models may not be applied to fluorescence images due to the lack of leaf appearance information.
+There are prior computer vision work on tasks such as leaf segmentation~\cite{chene2012use,teng2009leaf}, alignment~\cite{cerutti2013understanding,yin2014a}, tracking~\cite{Vylder2011, yin2014b}, and identification~\cite{Mouine2012, kumar2012leafsnap, cerutti2013model}.
+However, most previous studies focus on only one or two of these tasks.
+In contrast, our method addresses three tasks of leaf SAT.

-Image segmentation is a well-studied topic with lots of prior work.
-For example, a marker-controlled watershed segmentation method~\cite{wang2008classification} is introduced to segment leaf images with complicated background.
-Teng et al.~\cite{teng2009leaf} develop a leaf segmentation and classification system from natural images with the manual assistance from humans.
-A similar system is also developed by using 3D points from a depth camera~\cite{chene2012use}.
-The existing work on leaf segmentation are all targeting at images either with a single leaf on a clean background~\cite{cerutti2011parametric,cerutti2013understanding}, or with the single dominant leaf in the natural setting~\cite{li2012leaf,vacavant2013combined}.

-In contrast, the multiple overlapping leaves in our application make it hard to isolate the segmentation and alignment problems.
-Therefore, we solve these two problems simultaneously using a novel extension of Chamfer matching (CM)~\cite{barrow1977parametric}.
-The well-known CM is widely used to align two images based on their edge maps.
-However, CM, its extensions~\cite{liu2010fast,ma2010boosting}, and other image alignment methods, e.g., ASM~\cite{Cootes1994}, AAM~\cite{Matthews2004}, are all designed to align {\it a single object instance} within a test image.
-Our work extends CM to align {\it multiple potentially overlapping object instances} in an image.
+{\bf{Leaf Segmentation}} can be classified into two categories: $1)$ segmentation of a detached leaf from natural~\cite{cerutti2011parametric,chen2012image,wang2008classification,li2012leaf,cerutti2013understanding} or clean background~\cite{kumar2012leafsnap}; $2)$ pixel-wise segmentation of each leaf from a plant~\cite{cerutti2013model,pape20143}.
+Methods in the first category are usually used as the first step for leaf classification or species identification. ~\cite{kumar2012leafsnap} uses pixel-based color classification for leaf segmentation from a white background. ~\cite{cerutti2013model} proposes active contour deformation method for compound leaf segmentation and identification.

+Our work belongs to the second category.
+It is very challenging due to leaf variation and overlapping.
+Tsaftaris et al. organized a collation study of leaf segmentation on rosette plants in 2015~\cite{2014LSC, scharr2015leaf}.
+Our method is evaluated with other three methods.
+Two of them are based on superpixels and watershed transformation segmentation. ~\cite{pape20143} uses distance map-based leaf center detection and leaf split points detection for leaf segmentation.